Crimson-Republic/brasilia/README.md

 ## Overview

-The project aims too provide a user friendly interface to assist developers in generating hex code values from a 3-tuple consisting of foreground color (given in HEX), opacity value of foreground color (expressed in percentage), and background color (given in HEX)
+The project aims to provide a user friendly interface to assist developers in generating hex code values from a 3-tuple consisting of foreground color (given in HEX), opacity value of foreground color (expressed in percentage), and background color (given in HEX)

 ## Getting Started